shravikaj/Tableau-Project-Comparison-of-Region-Based-on-Sales/README.md

 # Tableau-Project-Comparison-of-Region-Based-on-Sales
-DESCRIPTION
+SUMMARY

-The director of a leading organization wants to compare the sales between two regions.
-He has asked each region operators to record the sales data to compare by region.
-The upper management wants to visualize the sales data using a dashboard to understand the performance between them and suggest the necessary improvements.
+A top organization's director wants to compare sales figures between two regions.
+In order to compare sales data by region, he has ordered each operator in each region to record it.
+The aim of the dashboard visualization of sales data is to help upper management identify areas for development and have a better understanding of their respective performances.

-Objective: Help the organization by creating a dashboard to visualize the sales comparison between two selected regions.
+Objective: Assist the company by building a dashboard that compares sales data for two chosen regions.

 Datasets: Sample Superstore